 L. Daglian: I was just with Senator Schumer discussing accessibility projects so I can bring up this station.

-O. Getz: NJ Transit isn’t taking care of the Suffern station along route 17 and it borders NY, so it seems that it’s being neglected because of the actual location.
+O. Getz: NJ Transit isn’t taking care of the Suffern station along Route 17 and it borders NY, so it seems that it’s being neglected because of the actual location.

-B. Brashears: There has been some correspondence with Kathy Rinaldi about this and at the MNR Accessibility Task Force – we will follow up.
+B. Brashears: There has been some correspondence with Cathy Rinaldi about this and at the MNR Accessibility Task Force – we will follow up.

 F. Amparo: Can the MTA consider taking it over from NJ Transit and if so, what would it look like?